sherzyang/learning-discovery-tool/README.md

 [Data Collection Notebook](collect_data.ipynb) & [Data Exploration Notebook](data_exploration.ipynb)

 ### Data Preparation
+The content returned from the Wikipedia-API wrapper did not require further cleaning.
+I did need to make sure that when the content was displayed on the web app that the html was read as JSON to avoid carriage returns displaying to the user.
 I graded the full text of each document using the [textstat package](https://pypi.org/project/textstat/)'s Flesch-Kincaid Grade.

 These files are saved in an AWS S3 bucket to allow make the web app accessible.

 [Data Preparation Notebook](data_preparation.ipynb)

 ### Modeling
+The current model uses cosine distance between the top 20 features of importance in corpus vectors and user input vectors to return similar content from the library to user input.
+The model features were created with TF-IDF vectorizer.
+TF-IDF vectorizer  splits the words in the corpus documents, removes stop words, and computs a term frequency for each word in each document, adjusted for how frequently the word appears in the corpus.
+In other words, uncommon words are given more weight than commonly used words.

 #### Reproduce this model:
 * Get a list of documents of interest and format into a dataframe like ```clean_df```.
 Get text difficulty scores using TextStat.